What Are eChecks? Questions About eCheck Payment Processing Answered

 • Duplicate detection: Duplicate detection monitors eCheck transactions for suspicious activity.
 This strategy can detect fraud, such as duplicated checks.

 • Encryption: Encryption masks payment data to make it nonsensitive.
 Encrypted data is useless if stolen because the hacker must have the encryption key to decrypt the information.
-All ACH transactions like eChecks must be encrypted if they occur over unsecured electronic networks.
+All ACH transactions, including eChecks, must be encrypted if they occur over unsecured electronic networks.

 • Public key cryptography: This step is part of the encryption process.
 The key has the information needed to encrypt data during the transfer and cipher it at the receiving bank.